mnater/Hyphenopoly/docs/Usage-of-devDependencies.md

 ### Download tagged release

-While cloning gives you the most recent status, downloading a tagged release gives you a more thoughtfully tested (but never error free) version of Hyphenopoly.
+While cloning gives you the most recent status, downloading a tagged release gives you a more thoughtfully tested (but never error-free) version of Hyphenopoly.

 1. Go to [https://github.com/mnater/Hyphenopoly/releases/latest](https://github.com/mnater/Hyphenopoly/releases/latest) and download the package.
 2. Unpack the package.